mathiasrw/monetary-reform/monetary-reform.md

 investing in financial assets.

-By April 2008, loans to investment-related companies accounted for 46% of the loan portfolios of the three largest banks.
-[29]
+By April 2008, loans to investment-related companies accounted for 46% of the loan portfolios of the three largest banks. ^29^

 Demand Deposits by Sector

-ISK Bn.

-_60)0_

-_50)0_

 ![picture5](images/picture5.jpg)

-¦ Firms c Households ?
-Financial firms (other than banks) ?
-Holding Companies ¦ Uncategorized

 Fig. 4.3 Source: Central Bank of Iceland